exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 multiple reasons such a transaction cannot be defined deterministically;
 thus, it is an object for validators' consensus.

-Every validator defines which transaction should be spend in its opinion.
+Every validator defines which anchoring transaction is considered to be the last one; this transaction should be spend in the new anchoring transaction in its opinion.
 Such transaction is called Last Expected Correct Transaction (LECT).
 LECT of all validators are published in the Exonum blockchain.
-While creating a new anchoring transaction, the network chooses common LECT (which is selected by validators' supermajority) and spend its change output.
+While creating a new anchoring transaction, the validators' supermajority select common LECT and spend its change output.

-Every validator should refresh its LECT with a custom schedule.
+Every validator refresh its LECT with a custom schedule.
 To get new LECT, the validator uses [bitcoin node's](#bitcoind-node) API.
 New LECT must have the following properties: